-- ORR's other employees, premises and property - (o) Maintain a clean and neat appearance appropriate for your job - (p) Notify human resources of any changes in your address, your next or kin or emergency contact details, your marital status, death benefit nominee or other personal details at the earliest opportunity - (q) Return all property belonging to the ORR on or before your last date of employment - (r) Carry out a reasonable instruction given by those supervising or managing your activities and/or area of work and any other instructions that apply to you - (s) Not use or attempt to use ORR property, or any other property on ORR premises, for any purpose other than that for which it was intended and for which you have authorisation - (t) Not carry out any business or employment which is unconnected with the ORR during or outside working hours which impacts on performance or represents a conflict of interest with your job at ORR - (u) Inform your manager or a colleague if you need to leave work unexpectedly this must be orally and not by email - (v) Obtain the permission of the head of human resources if you wish to join any of the reserve forces - (w) Comply with ORR's policies and procedures, including the policies on fraud, gifts and hospitality, private and financial interests, and computer use
+- ORR's other employees, premises and property - (o) Maintain a clean and neat appearance appropriate for your job - (p) Notify human resources of any changes in your address, your next or kin or emergency contact details, your marital status, death benefit nominee or other personal details at the earliest opportunity - (q) Return all property belonging to the ORR on or before your last date of employment - (r) Carry out a reasonable instruction given by those supervising or managing your activities and/or area of work and any other instructions that apply to you - (s) Not use or attempt to use ORR property, or any other property on ORR premises, for any purpose other than that for which it was intended and for which you have authorisation - (t) Not carry out any business or employment which is unconnected with the ORR during or outside working hours which impacts on performance or represents a conflict of interest with your job at ORR - (u) Inform your manager or a colleague if you need to leave work unexpectedly this must be orally and not by email - (v) Obtain the permission of your line manager if you wish to join any of the reserve forces.
+Reservists must seek approval from their manager, grade C and above if they intend to volunteer for High Readiness Reservist (HRR) status making them liable to be deployed with minimal notice. - (w) Comply with ORR's policies and procedures, including the policies on fraud, gifts and hospitality, private and financial interests, and computer use